kw-ch/kw-ch.github.io/_projects/alphabot.md

 title: Autonomous Mobile Robot
 description: A mobile robot that can autonomously navigate and search for objects within an arena.
 layout: post
-tags:
-  - project
+categories: Projects
 ---

 This is a university project for a robotics course.
-It uses an Alphabot2 kit from Waveshare with a Raspberry Pi 4 Model B as the controller.
+It uses an [Alphabot2  robot kit from Waveshare](https://www.waveshare.com/wiki/AlphaBot2-Pi) with a Raspberry Pi 4 Model B as the controller.

 The main objective is to develop an autonomous mobile robot that can localize itself within an arena and navigate to 3 target objects (the targets are fruits) and avoid obstacles such as ArUco markers and non-target fruits (there were 5 fruits total, so any 3 of them can be targets and the remaining 2 are obstacles).